 Finland Part two.
 Or I’ve got a Helsinki feeling

 One of the aspects of Stockholm I found so appealing was the abundance of preserved buildings.
-Though you see many Neoclassical buildings from the 19th century, Stockholm retains a broad range of architecture from with structures ranging from the late Renaissance to Art Nouveau.
+Though you see many Neoclassical buildings from the 19th century, Stockholm retains a broad range of architecture with structures ranging from the late Renaissance to Art Nouveau.
 Like many Nordic people, Swedes see great value in preserving and reusing as many of their assets as possible so they are inclined to preserve and restore rather than raze and replace.
-Sweden also has the advantage of practicing studied neutrality from early in the 19th century and this kept Stockholm free from much of the destruction that would be visited in other European cities particularly in the two great western wars of the 20th century.
+Sweden also has the advantage of practicing studied neutrality from early in the 19th century and this kept Stockholm free from much of the destruction that would be visited in other European cities particularly on the two great western wars of the 20th century.

 The Finnish capital was bombed on eight separate occasions during the Winter War with the Soviet Union.
 In these raids, more than 50 buildings were destroyed and nearly 100 people killed.
 Prior to the three great bombing raids in February 1944, the city was bombed 39 times during the Continuation War.
 Although during the Winter War the American President Franklin Roosevelt had somewhat futilely asked the Soviets not to bomb Finnish cities, by the time of the great raids, Stalin had gained approval from the Americans and the British to launch bombing raids.
 The stated Soviet intention was that these raids would cause Finland to sever its ties with Germany.

 The first in the series of two-night raids took place on 6 and 7 February.
-The second followed 10 nights lighter and the third came after another 10 nights had passed.
+The second followed 10 nights later and the third came after another 10 nights had passed.
 The Finnish Army estimated that over 2,000 bombers took part in the three raids and dropped more than 16,000 bombs containing about 2,600 tons of explosives.
 However, the damage to Helsinki was relatively minimal.
 Of the 16,000 bombs only about 800 fell within the city, and some of these fell in uninhabited park areas causing no damage to structures.

 The official death toll was 146 people with another 356 wounded.
 The bombs destroyed 109 buildings and damaged another 300 including, ironically enough, the Soviet Embassy.
 This combination of the Nordic ethos and relatively limited damage has allowed Helsinki to retain much of the character and architecture it might have had through the 19th and early 20th centuries as it grew into its role replacing Turku as Finland’s capital and largest city.